We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Overview

-Ally Bank is headquartered in Sandy, Utah and was founded in 2009.
-As a full-service online bank, it offers its customers competitive interest rates, no minimum balance requirements, low fees, and round the clock customer service.
-Ally Bank is the digital banking division of Ally Financial Inc., and has roots that date back for nearly a century.
-Ally is best suited to customers who are familiar with online banking using a PC, tablet, or mobile device.
-The bank offers checking, savings, money market and certificate of deposit accounts.
-In addition, it also offers personal and auto loans, mortgages, investment accounts, and retirement services.
+Ally Financial is headquartered in Sandy, Utah, and was founded in 2009.
+As a full-service online bank, it offers its customers competitive interest rates, no minimum balance requirements, low fees, and round-the-clock customer service.
+Ally Bank is the digital banking division of Ally Financial Inc. Ally is best suited to customers familiar with online banking using a PC, tablet, or mobile device.
+The banking division offers checking & savings, credit card, money market, and certificate of deposit accounts.
+In addition, other Ally Financial divisions offer investing and retirement services, mortgage loans, vehicle financing, and insurance services with Ladder.

 Ally is a public company: stock ticker NYSE: ALLY